-Looking into the crystal ball for the second half of 2021 and beyond, here are my 10 biggest cybersecurity threats, trends, and predictions that all Texas CEOs need to know.
+Looking into the crystal ball for 2022 and beyond, here are my 10 biggest cybersecurity threats, trends, and predictions that all Texas CEOs need to know.
 While you’ll no doubt see quite a few familiar topics, it’s the severity of these very issues that’s quite alarming.
 Breaches are getting bigger and costlier.
 Cybersecurity talent is becoming harder to find.
 Social engineering attacks are becoming increasingly sophisticated.

 Let’s dive in and look at each of these cybersecurity topics in greater detail.

 1. The cybersecurity skills shortage will only continue to get worse.

 If recent years have seen a tight labor market, then expect the second half of this year to be even tighter.
 The 2020 predictions for unfilled cyber jobs have essentially held true at the time of this printing, so how bad will it get this year?
 Experts point to a staggering 3.5 million unfilled cybersecurity jobs by the end of this year.
 There’s simply not enough talent to keep up with the massive growth in the industry, according to various experts.
 As the world becomes more connected, we’re going to need more cybersecurity professionals to secure the seemingly endless networks and devices that bridge our lives together, but we simply don’t have enough of them.
 The result is cybersecurity jobs going unfilled for months, leaving businesses highly exposed to security threats.
 What’s worse, whatever IT personnel an organization may have on staff, they often lack the necessary technical expertise for building a true cybersecurity program.